jmchuma/dotfiles/README.md

 Change git_info in bashrc to use "git status --porcelain"

-Add whoami in bashrc to check if I'm using
+Add whoami in bashrc color the prompt

   * See if "sudo -s" reloads bashrc
   * I'm a normla user ->  green red?